 What's Here

-When a user clicks on the map or draws a line or polygon selection, Pozi creates a spatial target against which all What’s Here datasets will be queried.
+When a user clicks on the map or draws a line or polygon selection, Pozi creates a spatial target against which all What’s Here datasets are queried.
 If the user does a single click on the map, the target appears as a special icon.
 If the user uses the region or line selection tool, the target appears as a dashed line.

 Pozi fetches any intersecting features from the available What’s Here datasets and displays them in the Info Panel.